-However, if you will be moving over with very little, you may want to consider sending it through the mail.
+However, if you will be moving over with very little, you may want to consider shipping it through the mail.
 This will allow you to get your possessions over here in a reasonable amount of time, sometimes in as little as 3 days.
 If you live in the continental U.S., you can send items via USPS, FedEx, and UPS.
-USPS is the cheapest and UPS is the most expensive.
+USPS is the cheapest and UPS shipping rates are the most expensive.
 By mailing your items, you are able to get them here in as little as 3-6 days, and you can track and insure your packages.

-3. Is there anything that’s illegal, or can’t be shipped?
+3. Is there anything that’s illegal, or can’t be shipped to Hawaii?

 Yes.
 There are a few things that cannot be shipped to Hawaii.